 What Are the Benefits of a VDI Environment?

 So what’s the real point of moving an actual computer to a remote location?
 Or using a remote environment in the first place?

-Well, the benefits are plentiful – so let’s start there.
+Well, the benefits of virtualized desktop environments are plentiful – so let’s start there.